CookieSource/wikijs/customization/kernelcomparison.md

 ## Xanmod

-Aiming to take full advantage in high-performance workstations, gaming desktops, media centers and others and built to provide a more rock-solid, responsive and smooth desktop experience
+Aiming to take full advantage in high-performance workstations, gaming desktops, media centers and others and built to provide a more rock-solid, responsive and smooth desktop experience.

 ### How to install Xanmod